INTRO TO ROBOTIC ART

 - MIDI CONTROL CHANGE OR NOTE ON/OFF TO SERVO POSITION

 - You will be expected to produce an installation or a performance to be presented at the Dadageek Student Show.
-I encourage you to start brainstorming the direction that want to take as soon as possible.
+I encourage you to start brainstorming the direction that you would like to take as soon as possible.
 I will be checking in with you each week to help you develop your work.

-- You will be expected to independently research one or more “Artist Mentors” who use robotics and/or electronics in their work and be able to reference and talk about their work in respect to your final project at the show.
+- You will be expected to independently research one or more “Artist Mentors” who use robotics and/or electronics in their work or influences the conceptual components of your work.
+You will then be able to reference and talk about their work in respect to your final project at the show.
 The purpose of the “Artist Mentor” is to encourage you react to and engage in a dialog with a historical or contemporary artist.
-This will help you find a focus and a reference point for your final project.
-You will be able to talk about the conceptual and contextual aspects of your work beyond the technology that you developed.
+This will help you find a focus and a reference point for your final project and help you talk about the conceptual and contextual aspects of your work in addition to the technology that you developed.
 I need to know who your mentor is by the end of the second week.
 You can review the Artist References below for ideas but you are also encouraged to find others.

-Communication: Serial, RX, TX, MIDI, Packets, Streaming Data, Bits
+– Communication: Serial, RX, TX, MIDI, Packets, Streaming Data, Bits, PWM, TTL

 The difference between Serial MIDI and USB MIDI